Hey there, so glad you found us!! 😀

 Imagine living every day with this high pitch sound in both ears 24/7 non-stop.
 Not pleasant for sure.

-Not only did I have trouble understanding the teacher, I couldn’t communicate with others, I had trouble hearing, plus tinnitus.
+Not only did I have trouble understanding the teacher, but I also couldn’t communicate with others, I had trouble hearing, plus tinnitus.

 My life never had a moment of silence since.

-I was reluctant to wear hearing aids because I wanted to look normal, I wanted to fit in.
+I was reluctant to wear hearing aids because I wanted to fit in.
 Many classes went by as I sat there trying to read the teacher’s lips.

 There were nights that I would cry myself to sleep asking why.

-But the next morning, I would wake up, throw all those behind, and fight with a big smile. 🙂
+But the next morning, I would wake up and fight with a big smile. 🙂

 Life is never meant to be easy.